igorganich/halmos-helpers-lib/README.md

 halmosHelpersInitialize(); // Initialize HalmosHelpers stuff vm.stopPrank();
 ```
-If, for example, the test crashes at the target registration stage, you may have forgotten about initialization.
+If the test crashes at the target registration stage, you may have forgotten about initialization.
 ## Target contracts
 Target contracts are contracts whose functions will be called by actors during a stateful symbolic test.
 ### Deployment